top of page

 Giwaabamin

-To read more about the nature of Anishinaabemowin, visit: Why Bears Never Speak Backward but Some Indians Do.
+For further information on the nature of Anishinaabemowin, check out: Why Bears Never Speak Backward but Some Indians Do.

 Illustration: Waawiindamaadiwin ("The Promise") ©2024.